tobyoxborrow/ctf/seccon-2015/05-Web-Hidden/README.md

 Viewing the source code and trying to work it out by manually reading it wasn't really an option.

-I found an extension for firefox that would "deobfuscate" javascript.
+I found an extension for Firefox that would "deobfuscate" JavaScript.

 [JavaScript Deobfuscator](https://addons.mozilla.org/en-us/firefox/addon/javascript-deobfuscator/)